escreven/liveimport/doc/userguide.rst

 both registration through ``%%liveimport`` cells and module dependency tracking.

-If it essential for your application, it is possible to use the API to implement conditional imports that are registered.
+If it's essential for your application, you can use the API to implement conditional imports that are registered.
 There is an example in the next section.

 Programmatic Registration
 -------------------------